47.6kg In Stone

 • Q: How can I accurately track my weight?

 A: Use a calibrated scale and consistently use the same scale to minimize variations in readings.
-Track your weight regularly at the same time of day and under similar conditions.
+Track your weight regularly at the same time of day and under similar conditions And that's really what it comes down to..

 • Q: Is it important to consult a healthcare professional about my weight?